joeproit/COBOL/README.md

 3. Personal coding, of which this Github serves as an open copy.
 4. Trial and Error.
 TIME!
 NEVER QUIT!

+My education is ongoing, as I'm still reviewing COBOL content at Pluralsight and there's at least 2 courses in my Udemy queue regarding JCL and DB2.
 My primary development environment is Visual Studio Code, leveraging the IBM Z Open Editor Extension in Windows 10 x64.
 I have also been leveraging MVS 3.8j.
 Thanks to the Open Mainframe Project (https://www.openmainframeproject.org/).

 ## Table of Contents